 The Data Center Boom Could Trigger Blackouts

-The country’s largest power grid operator, PJM Interconnection, plans to power new data centers that it knows it doesn’t have the capacity for — prompting an energy watchdog to warn of heightened blackout risks.
+The country’s largest electrical grid operator, PJM Interconnection, plans to power new data centers that it knows it doesn’t have the capacity for — prompting an energy watchdog to warn of heightened blackout risks.

 PJM Interconnection has seen windfall profits from shouldering energy-draining data centers, at a multibillion-dollar cost to consumers.
 (Noah Berger / Getty Images via Amazon Web Services)